Retropaint/skelform_dev_docs/src/introduction.md

 # Introduction

-SkelForm is a collection of software for 2D animation, primarily focused on video games.
-Said set includes the editor, runtimes, and a file specification.
+SkelForm is a 2D skeletal animation editor, designed primarily for games.

-SkelForm (and this documentation) is a work in progress.
+These animations require a runtime, ie., a library/framework that processes and renders them.

-**NOTE:** As of 09/09/25, this doc is heavily outdated (originally written for v0.1)
+SkelForm, as well as this documentation, are works in progress.

 ## Pseudo Code